-The primary research interests in Dr. Lu’s laboratory focus on four scientific areas: 1.
-Molecular genetics of renal tract development and birth defects in the kidney and urinary tract; 2.
-Biological functions and disease mechanisms of renal tract birth defect genes and their roles after birth in common kidney disease; 3.
-SLIT-ROBO and ZEB signaling in kidney development and disease; 4.
-Discover and develop novel drug targets and therapeutics for patients with kidney disease.
+The primary research interests of Dr. Lu’s laboratory are focused on four scientific areas.
+1) Molecular genetics of the kidney and urinary tract development and congenital anomalies of the kidney and urinary tract (CAKUT).
+2) Biological function and disease mechanism of kidney and urinary tract birth defect genes and their roles after birth in chronic kidney diseases.
+3) SLIT/ROBO and ZEB signaling in kidney and urinary tract development and disease.
+4) Discovery and development of novel drug targets and therapeutics for patients with chronic kidney diseases.

-Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex birth defect with a diverse phenotypic spectrum, including kidney anomalies (e.g. renal agenesis, multicystic dysplastic kidney (MCDK), renal cystic disease, hydronephrosis), and ureteric anomalies (e.g. vesicoureteral reflux (VUR), reflux nephropathy, and obstructive uropathy) (Ref 1, 2).
-CAKUT is a genetically heterogeneous disorder with an incidence of 1 in 100 infants and accounts for up to 50-60% of the diagnoses underlying chronic kidney disease among the 0 to 12-year age group.
-CAKUT is also the leading cause of chronic kidney disease and renal failure in children and a major risk factor for kidney failure in adults (Ref 3).
-Despite high incidence of CAKUT in children and adults with chronic kidney disease and renal failure, the genetic and molecular bases of CAKUT remain largely unclear.
+Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex congenital disability with a diverse phenotypic spectrum, including kidney anomalies (e.g., renal agenesis, multicystic dysplastic kidney, hydronephrosis), and ureteric anomalies (e.g., vesicoureteral reflux, obstructive uropathy) (Ref 1, 2).
+CAKUT is a genetically heterogeneous disorder with an incidence of 1 in 100 infants and accounts for up to 50-60% of childhood diagnoses underlying chronic kidney disease.
+CAKUT is also the leading cause and a significant risk factor for kidney failure in children and young adults under 40 (Ref 3).

 (1).
 Lu W, Bush KT, Nigam SK.
 Regulation of ureteric bud outgrowth and the consequences of disrupted development.
 In Kidney Development, Disease, Repair and Regeneration (ed.
 Little MH), Pages 209-227 (Elsevier, 2016) (http://www.sciencedirect.com/science/article/pii/B9780128001028000187)